UTXOnly/nostpy-relay/README.md

 To setup this relay:

 * Git repo should be cloned in user's `$HOME` directory (you can install elsewhere but will need to adjust a number of variables w/ filepaths to function properly)
+  * After setup script is run you will need to exit your terminal and start a new session or refresh your terminal to reflect your user being added to the `docker` group.
 * Copy example env file:

 ```